2024–25 NFL playoffs: United States

-Broadcasting rights of the Wild Card round is split between the NFL's existing broadcasters: CBS, Fox, NBC, ESPN and Amazon Prime Video.
-CBS has two games, an AFC contest which it is guaranteed annually, as well as a second game as part of a rotation with Fox and NBC since 2020.
+Broadcasting rights of the Wild Card round were split between the NFL's existing broadcasters: CBS, Fox, NBC, ESPN and Amazon Prime Video.
+CBS had two games, an AFC contest which it is guaranteed annually, as well as a second game as part of a rotation with Fox and NBC since 2020.
 Nickelodeon had an alternative broadcast of CBS' Saturday Wild Card game.
-Fox is also guaranteed an NFC Wild Card game annually.
-NBC's Wild Card game airs on Sunday night, while ESPN's Wild Card game airs on Monday night, with a simulcast on ABC and the Manningcast on ESPN2.
+Fox was also guaranteed an NFC Wild Card game annually.
+NBC's Wild Card game aired on Sunday night, while ESPN's Wild Card game aired on Monday night, with a simulcast on ABC and the Manningcast on ESPN2.
 This was the first season Prime Video exclusively streamed a Wild Card game, purchasing the rights to the game that Peacock streamed exclusively last season.
 (Note: Prime Video's game simulcasted locally on WPXI in Pittsburgh and WMAR in Baltimore.)
 Prime Video had previously simulcast one of CBS's Wild Card games in 2020–21 and 2021–22.

 This was the second season that ESPN/ABC, Fox, CBS and NBC each aired one divisional playoff game.

 CBS and Fox had the AFC Championship Game and NFC Championship Game, respectively.

 Fox televised Super Bowl LIX under the annual rotation of Super Bowl broadcasters.

 ESPN Deportes, Fox Deportes and Universo/Telemundo air all ESPN/ABC, Fox and NBC games in Spanish respectively.
-For the first time, Fox Deportes and Telemundo will share the Spanish rights to the Super Bowl.
+For the first time, Fox Deportes and Telemundo shared the Spanish rights to the Super Bowl.

-Peacock, Paramount+ and ESPN+ streamed all NBC, CBS and ESPN/ABC games, respectively, while Fox-owned Tubi will stream Super Bowl LIX.
+Peacock, Paramount+ and ESPN+ streamed all NBC, CBS and ESPN/ABC games, respectively, while Fox-owned Tubi streamed Super Bowl LIX.
+Amazon streamed its games in multiple feeds on Twitch on non television devices.
 The league's streaming service NFL+ stream every postseason game on mobile devices only, regardless of broadcaster.